Undergraduate Study and Courses

 Contact us for more information

-Our facilities are being fully upgraded, with new state-of-the-art laboratories and study spaces now open to our students and researchers.
-Find out more about the capital works programme for Engineering at UC.
+The Chemical Process and Engineering facilities have been fully upgraded, with new state-of-the-art laboratories and study spaces now open to our students and researchers.